QuantConnect/lean-cli/README.md

   --ib-enable-delayed-streaming-data BOOLEAN
-                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for --zerodha-history-subscription [true|false]
-                                  Whether you have a history API subscription for Zerodha --iqfeed-iqconnect FILE         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password
+                                  Whether delayed data may be used when your algorithm subscribes to a security you don't have a market data subscription for --iqfeed-iqconnect FILE         The path to the IQConnect binary --iqfeed-username TEXT          Your IQFeed username --iqfeed-password TEXT          Your IQFeed password